zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

       answer section, then:
       1. Output *[NO_RESPONSE_SOA_QUERY]*.
       2. Go to next server.
-   4. Extract the RNAME from the SOA record.
+   4. Extract the RNAME from the SOA record (from the first SOA record if multiple).
    5. Convert the first "." without backslash quoting to an "@" in the RNAME.
    6. Convert any backslash quoted "." to a single "." without quoting